Helium storage and conservation

-Helium storage and conservation is a process of maintaining supplies of helium and preventing wasteful loss.

 Helium is commercially produced as a byproduct of natural gas extraction.
 Until the mid-1990s, the United States Bureau of Mines operated a large scale helium storage facility to support government requirements for helium.

 The Helium Privatization Act of 1996 and subsequent increased demand for helium has led to market volatility and the entrance of significant new producers.
 Intermittent shortages or price increases have motivated helium users to find new ways to save on helium consumption.
 A lack of helium supply can affect researchers and industrial users of helium, and may lead to loss of research materials and equipment.